Brazil–Italy football rivalry

 The Brazil–Italy football rivalry, also known as the Clássico Mundial in Portuguese or the World Derby in English, is a football rivalry between the national football teams of Brazil and Italy, two of the most successful football nations in the world, having achieved nine World Cups between them.
 They have played against each other five times in the World Cup.
 Most notably, the 1970 World Cup Final and the 1994 World Cup Final in which Brazil won 4–1 in the former, and 3–2 on penalties after a goalless draw in the latter, as well as the semifinals of the 1938 World Cup and the final second group stage match of the 1982 World Cup won 3–2 by Italy.

-They have also met at two FIFA Confederations Cups as well as the 1976 U.S.A.
-Bicentennial Cup Tournament and the 1997 Tournoi de France.
+They have also met at two FIFA Confederations Cups as well as in the friendlies tournaments 1976 U.S.A.
+Bicentennial Cup and the 1997 Tournoi de France.

-Brazil have won a total of eight meetings, slightly edging the Italians at five wins.
+Brazil have won a total of eight meetings, while Italy have won five and three have been drawn.

-The most recent meeting ended in a 4–2 victory for Brazil in Salvador, Brazil on 22 June 2013.
+The most recent meeting ended in a 4–2 victory for Brazil in Salvador, Brazil, on 22 June 2013.